enesyesil/yp-career-docs/docs/mentee/faq.md

 ##  Opportunities & Events

 ### 13. Will YPCA connect me with real organizations?
-Yes — as partnerships grow, mentees will have access to:
+Yes, as partnerships grow, mentees will have access to:
-- **Workshops and bootcamps**
+- **Workshops and seminars**
-- **Public service exposure** (e.g., Police Foundations, Firefighter training, etc.)
 - **Collaborative projects** with universities or companies

 ### 14. Can I volunteer or contribute?